Name: Alonia (Naikki)

 The smallest district of Alonia, and the only region in Alonia where Uhût is spoken, is seperated from the rest of the country by mountain ranges.
 The capital and largest city of the district is Árion.
 Though the district is in the same climate zone as the district of Mereille, Uhût isn’t as arid.
 A lot of the district is covered in rainforest, and mist forest, although there are arid regions in the west of the district.

-The main colonies of Alonia are Dolieux and Tradjuedent, even though it was once declared independent.
+The main colonies of Alonia are Dolieux and Tradjuedent, although it was once declared independent.
 Still, language, culture and architecture in Tradjuedent are just like in Alonia; the main language in the former colony is a dialect of Mereille-Naikki.

 Alonia knows not only at about four different accents and hundreds of different tribes but also at about five different shades of skin colours.